michaelvlach/qbs-autoproject/README.md

 ## Configuration

-Configurable settings of qbs-autoproject are located in the first Probe in **autoproject.qbs** file called "configuration" and surrounded by comment blocks.
+Configurable settings of qbs-autoproject are located in the root file **qbs-autoproject.qbs**.
+You may (and probably should) rename it to reflect your project.

-* **name**: The name of the project qbs-autoproject project that will act as your project root.
-This is only relevant for IDE such as Qt Creator.
-Default value: "Autoproject"

-* **autoprojectDirectory**: Relative path to the directory where your custom qbs **items** and **modules** are placed and where the qbs-autoproject will output the generated project file.
-Default value: ".autoproject"

-* **projectRoot**: Relative path from the **autoproject.qbs** file to the desired project root.
+* **root**: Relative path from the **autoproject.qbs** file to the desired project root.
 If the **autoproject.qbs** is placed in the project root its value should be `""` or `"."`.
 Default value: ""

-* **projectFormat**: Style of the resulting project file. **Flat** will generate flat structure of one project with all products; **Tree** will generate nested structure reflecting the actual file system hierarchy of products as they were discovered.
-Default value: "Flat".
+* **format**: Style of the resulting project file.

+- **Flat** will generate flat structure of one project with all found products under it.

+- **Tree** will generate nested structure reflecting the actual file system hierarchy of products as they were discovered.
+If a detected project contains one or more products new sub-project is created.

+- **Shallow** is similar to tree but allows only one sub-project level.
+It is useful for complicated projects where you might not care about structure of individual sub-projects.

+Default value: "Tree"

 * **dependencyMode**: (C/C++ projects only!)
 Mode to use to create dependencies between products.
 In **Default** mode all dependencies will be created as *Depends* items.
 In **NoHeaderOnly** mode the products with only header files in them will not be depended upon through *Depends* items but instead the appropriate include paths will be added to each product that depends on them.
 For discussion about these two modes see *Exaplantion* section.
 If your product is not C/C++ use **Disabled** mode that will skip all steps related to dependencies.
 Default value: "Default"

-* **dryRun**: Scans for the projects and products but does not output any project file.
-Use this for debugging or for observing the results of the performed steps in the log.
-Default value: "false"

-* **installDirectory**: Qbs uses install-root as default installation path.
-If you specify a different installation root (e.g. /bin/ directory in your project root) you may also want to specify a common sub-directory to distinguish between builds for various targets.
-The **installDirectory** property will be made available in all projects created by qbs-autoproject and will be accessible from items and products as *project.installDirectory*.
-Default value: "qbs.targetOS + "-" + qbs.architecture + "-" + qbs.toolchain.join("-")"

 * **ignorePattern**: Regular expression to ignore directories and/or files.
 The pattern will be applied to the full paths of all directories and files.
-Use this to exclude certain parts (or files) of your project from the scan (e.g. aforementioned /bin/ directory).
-Default value: `"\\/.autoproject$"` (NOTE: The backslahs '\' needs to be escaped)
+Use this to exclude certain parts (or files) of your project from the scan (e.g. /bin/, /build/ etc.).
+Default value: `"\\/(\\.autoproject|\\.git|tools)$"` (NOTE: The backslahs '\' needs to be escaped)

-* **additionalDirectoriesPattern**: This regular expression pattern allows you to merge products in child directories to the product in the parent directory recursively.
-While generally you should have one product per directory sometimes it makes sense to put part of the product in separate directory (e.g. public headers into the *include* directory within the product directory).
-For example if you have a library product in directory `Example/libs/Library` you may place its public headers into the `Example/libs/Library/include` directory and set the **additionalDirectoriesPattern** to `"\\/[Ii]ncludes?$"` to merge the *include* directory into the *Library* product.
-Default value: `"\\/[Ii]ncludes?$"` (NOTE: The backslahs '\' needs to be escaped)

-* **cppSourcesPattern**: Regular expression to match C/C++ source files.
+* **sources**: Regular expression to match C/C++ source files.
 When merging products the products with source files (as opposed to only header files) will be merged to.
 Default value: `"\\.cpp$"` (NOTE: The backslahs '\' needs to be escaped)

-* **cppHeadersPattern**: Regular expression to match C/C++ source files.
+* **headers**: Regular expression to match C/C++ source files.
 When merging products the products with source files (as opposed to only header files) will be merged to.
 Default value: `"\\.h$"` (NOTE: The backslahs '\' needs to be escaped)

+* **squashDirs**: This regular expression pattern allows you to merge products in child directories to the product in the parent directory recursively.
+While generally you should have one product per directory sometimes it makes sense to put part of the product in separate directory (e.g. public headers into the *include* directory within the product directory).
+For example if you have a library product in directory `Example/libs/Library` you may place its public headers into the `Example/libs/Library/include` directory and set the **squashDirs** to `"\\/[Ii]ncludes?$"` to merge the *include* directory into the *Library* product.
+Default value: `"\\/(include|src)?$` (NOTE: The backslahs '\' needs to be escaped)

-* **cppStandardHeadersPath**: Absolute path to your C++ compiler's include directory.
+* **standardHeadersPath**: Absolute path to your C++ compiler's include directory.
 If you are compiling for different platforms, one of the compilers you use should suffice.
-It is used to determine which of your includes are standard headers to ignore them.
-This setting is somewhat optional and mainly provides way to supress the warnings about unresolved dependencies so that you see only actually unresolved dependencies rather than standard headers marked as unresolved.
+It is used to determine which of your includes are standard headers to ignore them when resolving dependencies.
+This setting is optional and will be autodetected if left empty.
+When cross compiling or if the autodetection fails you may want to set it manually.
+Default value: ""

+* **dryRun**: Scans for the projects and products but does not output any project file.
+Use this for debugging or for observing the results of the performed steps in the log.
+Default value: "false"

 * **items**: Qbs lets you define reusable template products in form of [custom items](http://doc.qt.io/qbs/custom-modules.html).
 They will serve as base for the kind of products you wish to detect.
-By default there is a standard palette of C++ items defined: *Application, DynamicLibrary, Plugin, StaticLibrary, Includes, Documentation*.
+By default there is a standard palette of C++ items defined: *GuiApplication, ConsoleApplication, DynamicLibrary, Plugin, StaticLibrary, Includes, Documentation*.
 You may create your own, modify the default ones or remove those that you do not use (e.g. Documentation or StaticLibrary).
-Each item file needs to be placed in the ***autoprojectDirectory**/imports*.
+Each item file needs to be placed in the **.autoproject/imports**.
 All directories and files (absolute paths) will then be tested against the regular expression in **pattern** and if a directory (or file within a directory) will match the corresponding **item** will be created for it.
 Optionally you may specify **contentPattern** that will apply only to files and the **item** will only be matched if a file within given directory matches the **contentPattern** as well.
 The items are mutually exclusive and are tested in order of their definition so your items should be organized with most specialized at the top while the most generic are at the bottom (e.g. Application with pattern matching only main.cpp file should be higher than StaticLibrary that matches all \*.cpp files that did not match any of the previous items).
 For further details refer to *Exaplanation*  section.

 * **modules**: (C/C++ projects only!)
 While items are your internal products, modules are your external dependencies.
 Qbs lets you define [custom modules](http://doc.qt.io/qbs/custom-modules.html) in much the same way as custom items.
-They should be placed in the ***autoprojectDirectory**/modules/<module-name>/* to be accessible.
+They should be placed in the **.autoprojectDirectory/modules/<module-name>** to be accessible.
 In qbs-autoproject configuration you should specify only the name and **includePath** that is the root of the header files of your module.
-By default there is only *Qt* as a module and for that you do not need to specify your own custom module(s).
+By default there is only *Qt* as a module and for that you do not need to specify your own custom module(s) or give it an include path.
+Qt will be detected automatically if installed to default location.
+If Qt cannot be detected or you want to use specific version or you used custom install location you need to specify path to its include directory.
 For further information on how the modules are detected refer to *Exaplanation* section.

 ## Explanation